WaiveCar/Waivecar/src/views/site/faq.md

 ## Signing up
 ### What do I need to sign up?
 All you need to sign up with Waive is a smart phone, credit card, a valid driver's license, and a good driving record.
-Simply download the app from your app store!
+You can download the app from your app store or sign up through our website.

 <aside>Are you a power user?
 We have many programs and features not explained in this faq.
 Find out more by reading through our blog at medium.com/@waive.
 Want to look later?
 Search "medium waive" in your search engine of choice.</aside>

+### Does it cost any money to sign up?
+Nope!
+We promise there really are no catches.
+We're that magical.

+### Why do I need a credit card to sign up if it's free?
+We charge a temporary $20 hold on your card when you book a car that is immediately refunded just to make sure there are funds in case you go over the 2 free hours!

+### How old do I need to be to drive WaiveCar?
+You need to be 21 to drive with WaiveCar.

 #### What's a good driving record?